jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 What makes evolution such a persistent and universal process?
 Why has it been not only around since the beginning of complex life, but the driver of countless species over billions of years.

-Answering this question means understanding why lifeforms aren't fundamentally at odds against each other.
+Answering this question means understanding why lifeforms aren't fundamentally at odds.
 There is of course some conflict.
 Wolves attacking a bear, or hunting a deer is a daily—and very—visible occurrence.
-But most creatures, from worms to oak trees to wolves are hardly at odds with each other.
+But most creatures, from worms to oak trees to wolves are hardly facing each other down.

 By far, most creatures do not even knowingly interact, let alone compete.

-The reason is it takes a team of species to keep life going.
+The reason is it life is not a game of king of the hill, with only one species left standing.
 No lifeform can survive on its own.
+It takes a team of species to keep life going.
 That's why life creates ecosystems.
 Inside creatures are assigned different roles, each with a strict job.
 Only when the ecosystem is working properly, can individuals thrive.

 An ecosystem is a interdependent system where living organisms work with each other.
 Every organism plays a crucial role in the complex web of life.
 Producers, typically green plants and algae, create their own food through photosynthesis and provide energy for the entire system.

-Herbivores like deer and rabbits eat these plants, simultaneously helping to spread seeds.
+Herbivores like deer and birds eat these plants, simultaneously helping to spread seeds.
 Carnivores like wolves and eagles keep herbivore populations in check.
-When creatures die, decomposers like bacteria and fungi break down dead matter and their nutrients, fertilizing the ground to enable the next generation to continue life's evolution.
+When creatures die, decomposers like bacteria and fungi break down dead matter and their nutrients, fertilizing the ground to empower the next generation to continue life's evolution.

 This circle of life is a constant cycle of energy transfer and nutrient recycling that keeps the ecosystem balanced and functioning.

 Balance and momentum is essential.
 For example, when wolves were removed from Yellowstone Park, the deer soon exploded in numbers.
 As they massed near riverbanks, soil was compacted and plants could no longer grow.
 Once vibrant rivers and creeks were near barren.
 When wolves were re-introduced, deer numbers were lowered, river soil was no longer compacted, so plants thrived again and rivers returned to their natural glory.

-All because the ecosystem was returned to sustainable balance life's evolution needs.
+All because the ecosystem was in the right balance between individual lifeforms

 Ecosystems also encompasses non-living elements like sunlight, water, soil, and climate.
 Each of these resources change with the seasons.
 If lifeforms are the players, this varied arena of available energy, food, temperature, and resources makes up a sort of game board for lifeforms to live and die in.

-The fundamental forces of nature control this game board.
-Thus an ecosystem is both player producers, herbivores, carnivores, and decomposers working to keep life evolving because their shared game board is constantly changing as per unchanging, and remorseless, laws of nature.
+The fundamental forces of nature--physics, chemistry, geology--control this game board.
+Thus an ecosystem of producers, herbivores, carnivores, and decomposers playing to keep life evolving because their shared game board is constantly being changed as per eternal and remorseless laws of nature.

-Evidence by how rare life is in the Universe, these forces do not make it easy for life to survive and require life to collaborate much more than compete.
-Thus, evolution is a timeless and constant process, because the laws of physics, chemistry, and geology are too.
+Evidence by how rare life is in the Universe, these forces do not make it easy for life to survive.
+Life must collaborate in order to stay alive.
+Thus, the evolution of life is a timeless and constant process, because the laws of physics, chemistry, and geology are too.

 Understanding the workings of these hidden forces of nature, releases us from being members of the animal kingdom to philosophers of it.
-Because when evolution selects which lifeforms to stay in the game, it overwhelmingly does so in reaction to the elements of cold, hunger, radiation these natural forces cause.
+Because when evolution selects which lifeforms to stay in the game, it overwhelmingly does so in reaction to the elements of cold, hunger, radiation natural forces cause.

 Yet these laws that make life so hard, are also the unyielding framework upon which all subsequent biological and technological development must use to survive.

 It is only by grasping the significance of life's struggle to use these very laws to survive against the dangers they create, can we truly appreciate the remarkable journey of life's evolution.

-All told, these universal laws of nature are effectively the rules of the game of evolution.
+All told, the universal laws of nature are effectively the rules of the game of evolution.

 In our mission of a new identity, we must understand these rules.
 Currently we see our and others' thorns and flowers and think we understand each other.
-But these visible characteristics are just the features we interact with the most.
-True understanding lies in decoding the laws of nature and understanding how these affect our daily lives.
+But like with a rose, these visible characteristics are just the features we interact with the most.
+True understanding of ourselves and each other lies in decoding the laws of nature and understanding how these affect our daily technological lives.

 Thankfully, science has already delved into the depths of physics, chemistry, and geology to understand biological life.
 All we need to do is continue this journey to unravel the mysteries behind our technological evolution.